PedroSilva1980/PedroSilva1980/README.md

 ## 🌱 Currently Learning

-- Software Engeneer: Improving my skills in Python, and JavaScript.
+- Software Engeneering: Improving my skills in Python, and JavaScript.
 - Digital Art: Exploring new techniques and styles to expand my artistic horizons.

 ## 📫 Let's Connect